milan-todorovic/HTECFlightAdvisor/README.md

 At preset moment there are some missing features:
 * feature that will enable an administrator to import airports and routes file.
-This is current done at request level.
+This is currently done at request level.